New Egypt president has tight window on economy

 HUNDRED DAYS

-The IMF has made any loan conditional on a credible program to get the country's finances under control, that the program have broad domestic political support and that Egypt line up additional financing from foreign donors.
+The IMF has made any loan conditional on a credible programme to get the country's finances under control, that the programme have broad domestic political support and that Egypt line up additional financing from foreign donors.

 This could take months to pull together but, with so much short-term debt coming due in the second half of the year, the clock is ticking.